 May is the perfect time for a city break.
 The sun warms very nicely, but it is not too hot, flowers bloom, and the days are long.
 But there are crowds of tourists everywhere in popular places.
 So we were looking for a place that will not only be nice but also is located a little way away from the busy routes.

 How did it happen that we came to Rovinj?
 Honestly, at the last minute, we decided to go to Croatia.
 We just packed up and got in the car.
 We did not want to go far south because we only had 7 days off, so we chose the Istrian peninsula in northern Croatia.
 Earlier I heard that Rovinj is one of the best cities to stay in Istria.
-I also found a very cheap accommodation on Booking, so we decided to go there.
-If you are looking for an apartment to stay in, here is a list of accommodation in Rovinj.
+I also found a very nice and cheap apartment Villa Rosa, so we decided to go there.
+If you are looking for a place to stay in Rovinj, check the map below.

 What are the best 10 things to see in Rovinj?

-If you are going to Rovinj for a trip or planning to spend some more time there, I have prepared for you a list of the 10 most interesting things that I think are worth seeing.
+If you are going to Rovinj for a trip or planning to spend some more time there, I have prepared for you a list of the 10 most interesting places to visit in Rovinj.

 - Balbijev luk – a baroque arch that nowadays is the gate to the Old Town of Rovinj.

-- Port of Rovinj – in the port there are promenades by the sea, from which you can admire the view of the city and the island of St. Catherine.
+- Port of Rovinj – in the port there are promenades by the sea, from which you can enjoy the view of the city and the island of St. Catherine.